Test

 Silicone earplugs keep water out of your ears.

-They’re not an essential accessory for most swimmers, but for those with ear problems, it’s essential to have a reliable pair of earplugs in your bag.
+Not an essential accessory for most swimmers, but for those with ear problems, it’s essential to have a reliable pair of earplugs in your bag.

 11- Paddles for swimming